The 19 Best Legal AI Tools in 2026, Ranked by Benchmark

 Harvey (38.2) is the BigLaw default, tied with DeepSeek v4 Pro in our scoring.
 Its strongest showings are document drafting (40/50 on employment, shareholder, and NDA work).
 It is built for enterprise procurement: security review, firm-wide rollout, prestige logos.
 If you are evaluating it, we wrote a dedicated Harvey review and alternatives guide.

-CoCounsel (36.2) is Thomson Reuters' play, and its moat is data: it sits on top of Westlaw's century of case law, with around a million users and pricing we have previously reported at $220 to $500 per user per month.
+CoCounsel (36.2) is Thomson Reuters' play, and its moat is data: it sits on top of Westlaw's century of case law.
+Thomson Reuters publishes no price for it — we could not find a dollar figure on its CoCounsel pages on 22 July 2026, and the route to a number is a sales conversation.
 Best category here: professional memoranda (39).
-If your practice lives inside US case law and you already pay for Westlaw, it is the lowest-friction choice on this list.
+If your practice lives inside US case law and you already pay for Westlaw, it is the lowest-friction choice on this list, and you should ask what the Westlaw subscription underneath it costs before you compare it to anything.

 Legora (34.5) crossed $100M ARR and a $5.6B valuation in April 2026.
 It is a collaborative workspace play, strongest in our test on NDAs (37).
 ChatGPT 5.5 (34.4) posts the single best law-explanation score of any non-HAQQ tool (42), which matches how most lawyers actually use it: understanding, not drafting.
 Lexis+ AI (33.2) is spiky in the way you would expect: 41/50 on legal research, the best non-frontier research score in the field, and mediocre at drafting.